-Transportation Planning Roles and Responsibilities The Logistics Manager: Marks on a map all locations where project activities will take place (storage of D-goods and ND-goods, service delivery point(s), etc.) for all CRS, partner(s), and any third-party managed sites Confirms all storage and delivery locations mapped for project activities Confirms or updates the route assessment jointly with the safety and security staff Confirms or adjusts the frequency of transportation CRS Fleet The Fleet Manager: Determines whether there is a need to purchase light trucks, SUVs, motorcycles, or other vehicles Confirms whether the donor restricts or requires prior approval of vehicle purchases For donor-required prior approvals: Ensures that CRS has approvals (and documents this) or works with Head of Operations and programming staff to obtain approvals The Supply Chain Manager and the Fleet Manager: If purchasing vehicles: Provide the Procurement Manager with specifications and quantities required and delivery date of vehicles to be purchased Procurement staff: Places order(s) for vehicles to be purchased The Fleet Manager: Reviews vehicle maintenance contracts and revises as needed to amend current contract(s) or sign new contract(s) Reviews driver training needs to determine whether driver training is required and to plan any required driver training Reviews vehicle insurance plans to determine whether additional coverage is required and if there will be a premium increase or decrease Reviews and revises requirements for fuel and spare parts Leased Light Motor Vehicles The Fleet Manager: Determines whether there is a need to lease vehicles Confirms whether the donor allows and/or approves of leased vehicles (and confirms receipt of or obtains donor approval) Determines the specifications and quantities of vehicles to be leased and the duration of the lease period Submits specifications to the Procurement Manager to launch a tender.
-Medium- to Heavy-Duty Vehicles The Fleet Manager: Confirms the capacity, type, and quantity of medium- to heavy-duty vehicles that are required to transport D-goods and ND-goods based on the tonnage and/or volume in the approved award Confirms the availability and market rates for the type and quantity of trucks required (and adjust the budget accordingly based on the validated market rates) Submits specifications to the Procurement Manager to launch a tender.
-Alternative Transportation Modes The Fleet Manager: Determines whether the operating environment requires the use of alternative transportation modes If alternative transportation modes are required: Determines whether aircraft (e.g., fixed wing or helicopter), watercraft, or other modes (e.g., pack mules, porters, etc.) will be used
+Transportation Planning Roles and Responsibilities Route Planning The Logistics Manager: Marks on a map all locations where project activities will take place (storage of D-goods and ND-goods, service delivery point(s), etc.) for all CRS, partner(s), and any third-party managed sites Confirms all storage and delivery locations mapped for project activities Confirms or updates the route assessment jointly with the safety and security staff Confirms or adjusts the frequency of transportation CRS Fleet The Fleet Manager: Reviews vehicle maintenance contracts and revises as needed to amend current contract(s) or sign new contract(s) Reviews driver training needs to determine whether driver training is required and to plan any required driver training Reviews vehicle insurance plans to determine whether additional coverage is required and if there will be a premium increase or decrease Reviews and revises requirements for fuel and spare parts Leased Light Motor Vehicles The Fleet Manager: Determines whether there is a need to lease vehicles Confirms whether the donor allows and/or approves of leased vehicles (and confirms receipt of or obtains donor approval) Determines the specifications and quantities of vehicles to be leased and the duration of the lease period Submits requisitions to the Procurement Manager to launch tenders Medium- to Heavy-Duty Vehicles The Fleet Manager: Confirms the capacity, type, and quantity of medium- to heavy-duty vehicles that are required to transport D-goods and ND-goods based on the tonnage and/or volume in the approved award Confirms the availability and market rates for the type and quantity of trucks required (and adjust the budget accordingly based on the validated market rates) Submits requisitions to the Procurement Manager to launch tenders New Vehicles The Fleet Manager: Determines whether there is a need to purchase light trucks, SUVs, motorcycles, or other vehicles Confirms whether the donor restricts or requires prior approval of vehicle purchases For donor-required prior approvals: Ensures that CRS has approvals (and documents this) or works with Head of Operations and programming staff to obtain approvals The Supply Chain Manager and the Fleet Manager: If purchasing vehicles: Provide the Procurement Manager with specifications and quantities required and delivery date of vehicles to be purchased Submit a requisition to Procurement staff with sufficient specifications for needed vehicles Procurement staff: Places order(s) for vehicles to be purchased

-Transportation Planning Roles and Responsibilities Determines the type, size, and quantity of alternative transportation modes that are required (using data collected during the design phase) Confirms the availability and market rates for the type and quantity of alternative transportation modes required (and adjust the budget accordingly based on the validated market rates) Identifies Third-Party Logistics (3PL) providers and contingency options for alternative modes of surface and air transport The Fleet Manager and procurement staff: Prepare contract templates with KPIs and reporting requirements for transport services
+Transportation Planning Roles and Responsibilities Alternative Transportation Modes The Fleet Manager: Determines whether the operating environment requires the use of alternative transportation modes If alternative transportation modes are required: Determines whether aircraft (e.g., fixed wing or helicopter), watercraft, or other modes (e.g., pack mules, porters, etc.) will be used Determines the type, size, and quantity of alternative transportation modes that are required (using data collected during the design phase) Confirms the availability and market rates for the type and quantity of alternative transportation modes required (and adjust the budget accordingly based on the validated market rates) Identifies Third-Party Logistics (3PL) providers and contingency options for alternative modes of surface and air transport The Fleet Manager and procurement staff: Prepare contract templates with KPIs and reporting requirements for transport services